HIV, Fatherhood & Fertility

-Professor at the University of Toronto & Staff Physician in the Department of Obstetrics and Gynecology, St. Michael's Hospital
+Professor at the University of Toronto and Staff Physician in the Department of Obstetrics and Gynecology at St. Michael's Hospital

 Mark's clinical and research interests include general obstetrics and gynecology, colposcopy, and infectious diseases in women.
 He co-founded the Positive Pregnancy Program, a comprehensive and multidisciplinary program for the care of HIV-positive pregnant women, in 2006.